gohyuhan/rasciify/README.md

 If you need further modification, you can also choose to obtain it in the form of ``String`` or ``ImageBuffer``.
 Check [here](docs/usage.md) to learn more.

 ## Installation
-To install rasciify, you can use the following command:
 To add ``rasciify`` to be use in a rust program
 ```bash
 cargo add rasciify